2D Subsurface (Poisson) Model#

 Parameters:

-• parameter – parameter at which the Hessian is evaluated
+• parameter – current parameter

 evaluate_second_order_sensitivities(H_dir, adj, inc_state, inc_adj, parameter, state=None, return_np=False, verbose=False)[source]#

-Hessian-vector product of the data-misfit term in variational DA problems
+Hessian-vector product of the data-misfit term in variational DA problems.

 plot(vec, target='state', show_mesh=True, mesh_linewidth=0.1, mesh_linecolor='#FFAC67', clean_xy_ticks=True, xlim=None, ylim=None, title=None, fontsize=20, cmap='jet', alpha=0.95, dpi=800, add_colorbar=True, saveto=None, verbose=False)[source]#